jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 (`rf`) algorithm[^rfref] method available in the `caret` package, with the default parameters and doing a 10-fold cross validation.
 I used the `classe` variable as the dependent and all the other sensor variables as predictors.
-This model gave an out-of-bag error (OOB) of 0.6%, which indicates that it could be a good classifier.
+This model gave an OOB error of 0.6%, which indicates that it could be a good classifier when used with a new dataset.

 [^rfref]: [randomForest: Breiman and Cutler's random forests for classification and regression](http://cran.r-project.org/web/packages/randomForest/)

-Using the reserved validation set I calculated the confusion matrix (Table  5), and other relevant statistics using the `confusionMatrix()` function of the `caret` package.
+Using the reserved validation set, I calculated the confusion matrix (Table  5), and other relevant statistics using the `confusionMatrix()` function of the `caret` package.
+The confusion matrix shows that the model does a reasonable good job at predicting the exercise quality class.

 <aside>
 **Table  5: Confusion Matrix (Predicted vs Reference) for Random Forest model**